 But what about the fact that mathematically-based scientific theories have enabled us to understand and manipulate aspects of the world in ways that humans weren’t able to prior to their discovery or development?
 This I readily grant.
 But what has been the result of this understanding and the consequent ability to change and manipulate the world to our liking?

-If we are able to look at the matter objectively, that is, from a non-human perspective, which the great majority of science and technology-addled humans have great difficulty doing, the primary effects of this understanding have been to increase our numbers to an alarming extent, far beyond the total human population that would exist on the Earth without the interventions of science and medicine, a corresponding increase in the total amount of energy we consume, and a proportionally great increase in the amount of destruction we are wreaking on the Earth and the natural systems and organisms on which we depend for our survival.
+If we are able to look at the matter objectively, that is, from a non-human perspective, something that the great majority of science and technology-addled humans have great difficulty doing, the primary effects of this understanding have been to increase our numbers to an alarming extent, far beyond the total human population that would exist on the Earth without the interventions of science, medicine, and technology, a vast increase in the total amount of energy we consume, and a proportionally great increase in the amount of destruction we are wreaking on the Earth and the natural systems and organisms on which we depend for our survival.
 Who in their right mind would declare that this is a wise and sensible course of action?
 And yet, we modern, scientifically-intoxicated and technologically-addicted human beings continue to insist that human intelligence is the nonpareil of the Universe.

 But if, as I claim, mathematics is not universally valid, then how are we to understand its nature, specifically the fact that it enables us to do so many wondrous things – that we are able to formulate mathematical laws that can explain and predict so many different aspects of the natural world, from the subatomic to the cosmological level?

 Every sentient species of creatures has its particular way of perceiving and understanding the world.
 For that species, the way it views and interprets the world is valid and meaningful for its kind.
 Mathematics and scientific theories form a part of the way that some humans interpret the world.
 This knowledge enables us to do things that we wouldn’t otherwise be able to do.
-But it does not follow from these facts and accomplishments that our mathematical and scientific theories have any validity for any other species of living organisms.
+But it does not follow from these facts and accomplishments that our mathematical and scientific theories have any validity for any other species of living organisms, including those that are presumed to exist elsewhere in the Universe.
 Indeed, it would truly be astonishing if such were the case.

 Consider, for instance, the gold-plated copper discs that were placed in the Voyager space probes that eventually left our solar system.
 Given the immense dimensions of the Milky Way Galaxy, most of which, like the rest of the Universe, consists of empty space, the likelihood that these discs and the rest of the probes’ contents will be discovered by the members of some other species is pretty much zero.
 Moreover, these discs, which were recorded with music that was meant to represent the musical history of our species, would not have been able to be understood or listened to by our own human ancestors from just a few centuries ago.
 And now that more and more music is recorded and listened to in digital format, the music on these discs is accessible to a smaller and smaller part of the Earth’s human population.
 In other words, even if these discs had mysteriously appeared on the Earth randomly during our species’ history, it is only during a period of one or two centuries, out of several millions of years of existence, that human beings would have been able to decipher and listen to their contents.